PDAL/java/README.md

 ```

 You can use `pdal-native` dep in case you don't have installed JNI bindings and to avoid steps described above.
+Dependency contains bindings for `x86_64-darwin` and `x86_64-linux`, other versions are not supported yet.

 ## PDAL-Scala